 When you start seeing food as a potential part of your healing process, and not just sustenance, you can make wiser choices about what you put into your body.

 We have been trained in food therapy from a Chinese medicine perspective, and nutritional therapy from a Western medicine perspective.
 We use both in developing a plan specific for your needs.

 Tui Na involves hands on manipulation that is focused on acupoints and channel pathways associated with your chief complaint.
 Different techniques are used to address the specific disharmonies involved with your clinical pattern.
 It is not your typical massage, but it may resemble one in certain cases.

 Gua Sha is an instrument assisted massage technique that involves scraping areas of your body to provoke a healing physiologically response called ‘sha’.

-The ‘Sha’ may last a few days and it is recommended that you keep the area covered and warm during that time.
+The ‘sha’ may last a few days and it is recommended that you keep the area covered and warm during that time.

 There are a variety of forms of moxa that are employed depending on the desired therapeutic response.
-It is common to apply moxa to a needle, burn it in a box that sits above the skin, or by holding a cigar shaped moxa stick over an acupoint or area of the body.
+It is common to apply moxa to a needle, burn it in a wooden box that sits above the skin, or by holding a cigar shaped moxa stick over an acupoint or wider area of the body.